afcarl/GA_iris/deploy-instructions.md

 The following document is a deployment guide for a KNN implementation of predicting a given flower species.

+Major thanks to Sinan Ozdemir for [his repo](https://github.com/sinanuozdemir/sinan_iris) on this.
+He built this app; I wrote this deployment guide.

 # Deployment Guide

 We will be deploying your very own KNN predictor for the iris dataset.
 The final product will look like [this](ga-iris.herokuapp.com).